Theodor Lennström

-Theodor Lennström (born August 8, 1994) is a Swedish professional ice hockey defenceman.
-He is currently playing under contract with Färjestad BK of the Swedish Hockey League (SHL).
+Theodor Lennström (born August 8, 1994) is a Swedish professional ice hockey defenceman for Linköping HC of the Swedish Hockey League (SHL).

 Playing career

 Undrafted, Lennström made his Swedish Hockey League debut playing with AIK IF during the 2013–14 SHL season.

-Following his second season with Färjestad BK in 2018–19, Lennström left at the conclusion of his contract, signing a two-year deal with reigning champions, Frölunda HC on 8 May 2019.
+Following his second season with Färjestad BK in 2018–19, Lennström left after his contract, signing a two-year deal with reigning champions, Frölunda HC on 8 May 2019.
 In the 2019–20 season, Lennström matched his previous season totals with three goals and 15 points in just 31 games before the season was abruptly ended due to COVID-19.